-“The family is devastated by the tragic events and the loss of life,” the statement read.
-“For their protection, the police have moved them to a location we are unaware of.”
+Leaders at The Community Church in Southport, where Rudakubana’s father Alphonse is a member, revealed the family were swiftly moved from their home in Banks, Lancashire, to an undisclosed safe location.
+“The family is devastated by the tragic events and the loss of life,” the church said.
+“For their protection, the police have relocated them to a place we do not know.”

-The attack sparked riots, including a violent incident at a local mosque fueled by misinformation, resulting in injuries to police and significant property damage.
-Church leaders condemned the unrest, emphasizing the true spirit of Southport as reflected by the community’s outpouring of support for the victims.
+The attack sparked violent riots, including attacks on a local mosque based on false information, injuring police and causing serious damage.
+Church leaders condemned the unrest, highlighting Southport’s true spirit reflected in the community’s support for victims.

-Rudakubana’s sentencing is expected in the coming weeks.
-Meanwhile, police continue to work to restore peace and reassure the Southport community following the tragedy.
+Rudakubana’s sentencing is due shortly.
+Meanwhile, police work tirelessly to restore calm and reassure the shaken Southport community following this senseless tragedy.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.